 Providing advanced pediatric surgical training to physician assistants

 The Pediatric Surgery Fellowship for Physician Assistants is the first of its kind in the country to offer a 12-month didactic and clinical pediatric training program to physician assistants.
-Our fellowship ensures a unique opportunity to gain hands-on experience in a full spectrum of pediatric surgical subspecialties, and to become a leader in all areas of pediatric surgery.
-Surgical subspecialties include: congenital heart surgery, general pediatric surgery, neurosurgery, ophthalmology, orthopedic surgery, otolaryngology, plastic and reconstructive surgery, trauma, urology, and an innovative new addition, surgical hospitalist.
+Our fellowship ensures a unique opportunity to gain hands-on experience in a full spectrum of pediatric surgical subspecialties, including congenital heart surgery, general pediatric surgery, hand/microsurgery, neurosurgery, ophthalmology, orthopedic surgery, otolaryngology, plastic and reconstructive surgery, Surgical ICU, surgical hospitalists, trauma, and urology.

-The one-year program includes 10 months of clinical pediatric surgical subspecialty experience and one month of basic laboratory research.
-Each participating fellow then elects one surgical division to focus on during the final month of the program.
+The one-year program includes clinical pediatric surgical subspecialty experience, dedicated research time, and suture, cadaver and simulation labs.
 Training will be provided in clinics, on the surgical floors and in the operating room and will involve pre-, intra- and post-operative care.

-The program is led by Dr. Larry Hollier, chief of plastic surgery, Ryan Krasnosky, PA-C, fellowship program director and director of surgical advanced practice providers, Kris Marsack, Assistant Director and Academic Program Director, Jacqueline Broda, PA-C, Clinical Lead, and Jordan Rodriguez, Project Manager.
+The program is led by Dr. Larry Hollier, Surgeon-in-Chief, Ryan Krasnosky, PA-C, Fellowship Program Director and director of surgical advanced practice providers, Kris Marsack, Assistant Director and Academic Program Director, Jacqueline Broda, PA-C, Clinical Lead, and Jordan Rodriguez, Project Manager.

 To qualify for the Physician Assistant Fellowship in Pediatric Surgery, eligible candidates must have:

 - Graduated from a PA Program approved by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) prior to matriculation into the program.